 A smiling boy hugs a puppy

 I got two new tattoos last year.
-One to remind me how I want to spend my time, and the other to remind me to be kind.
-One is a pocket watch set to the time of my birth, and the other is an anatomically correct heart.
+One to remind me of how I want to spend my time, and the other to remind me to be kind.
+The first is a pocket watch set to the time of my birth, and the other is a heart.

-It was inspired by a clip, now lost to the streams of the internet, about how we should try to be kinder.
+They were inspired by a clip, now lost to the streams of the internet, about how we should try to be kinder.
 Not be kinder.
 Not be kind.
 No demand, no high standard.
 No metric of success and failure.
 Just try.
 Then try again the next day, and the next.
-Try to be kinder.
 Show up everyday and try.

 A young boy smiling while holding a fluffy golden puppy in his arms, surrounded by tall grass in a natural outdoor setting.